Information

 Anielka

-Fodder variety intended for hay and pastures.
-Anielka is a synthetic variety created from winter hardy clones with very good durability, good tillering and turf assessing properties.
-Anielka is a mediumearly variety, durable with good longevity and winter hardiness, highly resistant to droughts.
-It gives high yields of fresh and dry mass throughout the entire period of use.
-It has a good regrowth of plants both in spring and after subsequent mowing.
-Tall plants, during heavy rainfall susceptible to lodging in the first windrow.
-It also has good reproductive capacity.
-This variety has relatively low soil requirements and medium agrotechnical requirements.
+A fodder variety, intended for hay and forage use.
+Anielka is a synthetic variety developed from winter-hardy clones with very good persistence, good tillering and strong sod formation.
+Anielka is a mid-early variety with good persistence and winter hardiness, with a high degree of drought tolerance.
+It gives high yields of fresh and dry matter throughout its life.
+It has good plant resprouting rates both in spring and after successive mowings.
+Plants are tall, prone to lodging in the first windrow during heavy rainfall.
+It also demonstrates good reproductive ability.
+The variety has relatively low soil requirements and medium agrotechnical requirements.

 Anitawa

-Fodder grass intended for hay and pastures.
-Anitawa is a medium-early variety with good drought resistance and good winter hardiness.
-It is characterized by high sward density.
-Anitawa combines high fodder yielding potential with high reproductive capacity.
-This grass has a low soil requirements and medium agrotechnical requirements.
-Anitawa is a variety successfully used in the greening of roads infrastructure, it is resistant to abiotic stress.
+A fodder grass designed for hay meadow and fodder use.
+Anitawa is a mid-early variety with good resistance to drought conditions and good winter hardiness.
+It stands out for its high sward density.
+Anitawa combines high feed yield potential with high reproductive capacity.
+This grass has low soil requirements and medium agrotechnical requirements.
+Anitawa is a variety successfully used in greening of road infrastructure; it shows resistance to abiotic stress.

 Barma

-Fodder grass, intended for pasture use, with a very high general aspect as lawn grass.
-Barma is a medium-early variety, durable with good winter hardiness, characterized by high sward density.
-The variety is highly resistant to droughts.
-It gives good yields of fresh and dry mass in all years of use.
-It has a good yield distribution during the growing season.
-It gives a large yield of feed energy.
-It has a good regrowth both in spring and after swaths.
-The variety is distinguished by very good reproductive capacity.
-It has low soil and agrotechnical requirements.
+Fodder grass, intended for fodder use, with a very high overall aspect as a lawn grass.
+Barma is a mid-early, durable variety with good winter hardiness, and stands out for its high sward density.
+The variety is highly tolerant to drought conditions.
+It gives good yields of fresh and dry matter in all years of use.
+It sports a good yield distribution during the growing season.
+It gives a high yield of forage energy.
+It has a good resprouting rate both in the spring and after windrows.
+The variety stands out for its very good reproductive ability.
+It exhibits low soil and agrotechnical requirements.

 Matylda

-Medium early variety, recommended for hay meadows and pastures.
-Durable and drought tolerant grass.
-It is characterized by high yielding potential, rapid regrowth and good sward density.
+A mid-early variety, recommended for hay meadow, and fodder use.
+A durable and drought-tolerant grass.
+It stands out for its high yield potential, fast resprouting and good sward density.